 Most notably, the rather fascinating Capuchin does not display any marked degree of sexual dimorphism.
 This physical characteristic the diminutive mammal shares with the vast majority of known simian varieties.

 Quite understandably, the coloring of the individual varies slightly by species.
 Typically, however, the color combinations include various shades of black, brown, and off-white.
 This makes for a striking appearance.

 Additionally, adults average roughly 22 in (56 cm) in body length.
 Meanwhile, avaerage weights between the different species ranges from 3 – 9 lbs (1.36 – 4.1 kg).
 Also, the tails usually grow to about the same length as the body.

 Capuchin Distribution, Habitat, and Ecology

-It has also proven to be rather adaptable, living in several different types of habitats.
-These include wet lowland forests and dry deciduous forests.
+The remarkable animal has also proven to be quite adaptable, living in several different types of habitats.
+These habitat types typically include both wet lowland forests and dry deciduous forests.

-Several species have demonstrated an independently learned behavior indicative of observational skills and intelligent reasoning.
+Several species have also demonstrated an independently learned behavior, to the surprise of researchers.
+That’s because this ability remains indicative of both observational skills and intelligent reasoning.

 For example, during the mosquito season, individuals will crush millipedes and spread the remains on each other’s backs.
 This acts as a natural insect repellent, as a result.
 This behavior sets it apart from most related creatures.

 As with most similar simians, this mammal evolved as both diurnal and arboreal in nature.
 Also, it tends to spend the vast majority of the day foraging for its food.
 The Capuchin feeds omnivorously and principally consumes fruit, nuts, insects, spiders, eggs, and small invertebrates.